 Is Plano ISD a good School District?

-If you are new to Plano Schools or just have younger kids it’s a good idea to learn a little bit more about Plano public schools and introduce you to Plano ISD.
+If you are new to Plano ISD Schools or just have younger kids and incoming Kindergarten students it’s a good idea to learn a little bit more about PISD – Plano Public Schools and introduce you to Plano ISD (PISD).

 PISD has a number of programs (ESL (English as a Second language, PACE (for gifted and talented students), Special Education, AVID, Summer learning programs and also has an adult transition center for Special Education students aged 18-22.